Lingual braces vs Invisalign®

 - Invisalign is very discreet but the aligners do cover the front of your teeth, so some eagle-eyed friends might notice that something is different.

-- Invisalign aligners only work while you are wearing them, and to be effective you need to wear them for a minimum of 22 hours each day.
-So if your willpower is weak and you think you may end up taking them out more than you should, then a removable brace might not be right for you.
+- Invisalign only works while you’re wearing your aligners, and you need to keep them in for at least 22 hours each day.
+If you think you may end up taking them out for too long, then a removable brace might not be right for you.

 - Invisalign aligners dictate how your teeth will move and your orthodontist won’t have the same level of control they would with a fixed brace.
 This sometimes makes it difficult to achieve very precise results.